aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 - Talk to Joe in Draynor Jail
 - Use the rope on Lady Keeli
 - Talk to Prince Ali
-- Buy roughly 14 wines from Fortunato
+- Buy wines from Fortunato if you do not have 2 in the bank leftover from the Count Draynor fight
 - Use Draynor bank
 	- **[BANK]** RM notes and 25 bones
 	- ![bank](https://i.imgur.com/mig4tJc.png)